 - An asset can have zero, one, or several owners.

-- The owners of an asset can specify (crypto-)conditions which must be satisified by anyone wishing transfer the asset to new owners.
+- The owners of an asset can specify (crypto-)conditions which must be satisfied by anyone wishing transfer the asset to new owners.
 For example, a condition might be that at least 3 of the 5 current owners must cryptographically sign a transfer transaction.

-- BigchainDB verifies that the conditions have been satisified as part of checking the validity of transfer transactions.
+- BigchainDB verifies that the conditions have been satisfied as part of checking the validity of transfer transactions.
 (Moreover, anyone can check that they were satisfied.)

 - BigchainDB prevents double-spending of an asset.

 - Validated transactions are strongly tamper-resistant; see the page about immutability.